 It’s important to note that not all queries have featured snippets, and the type displayed can vary depending on the nature of the query and the content available.
 Understanding these different types can help you tailor your content to better align with position zero formats and increase your chances of being featured.

-Understanding the Distinction: Featured Snippets vs. Rich Results
+Differentiating Featured Snippets and Rich Results

 These two concepts are often confused by some people, but they are distinct in nature.